auth0/nextjs-auth0/V1_MIGRATION_GUIDE.md

 ### getAccessToken

-`tokenCache` has been removed in favour of a single `getAccessToken` method.
+`tokenCache` has been removed in favor of a single `getAccessToken` method.

 ### Before